 While many organizations share our taste for the rapid product improvements associated with short release cycles, we understand the tradeoff that comes with this pace and why a slower cycle will be more appropriate for some of our customers.

 To meet these needs, starting with Looker 4.20 every third minor release will receive an additional designation as a Quarterly Release (ESR).

 While we will always give our best effort to maximize the stability of the product with each release, a release designated as a Quarterly Release will receive additional time for testing and for fixes to be in place prior to release.

 We will also provide a longer window for development and product support for Quarterly releases, and will patch back fixes to Severity 1 and Severity 2-level issues until a new Quarterly Release is ready to go where relevant and feasible.

 Validating New Quarterly Releases

 Following the close of the standard release cycle and prior to being declared “stable”, each Extended Support Release will have a one-month staging period.
 Because of the larger changes in the product between Extended Support Releases, we require that you first perform the update on a staging server and test your content, workflows, and new features before fully moving to the new ESR.
 We cover more information on staging servers a little bit later in this document.

 Opting in for the Quarterly Release

-If you think the Quarterly Release is appropriate for you, reach out to email@example.com or your Success Team to discuss further.
+If you think the Quarterly Release is appropriate for you, visit us at help.looker.com or your Success Team to discuss further.

 You can find more information about the Quarterly Release, a discussion of costs and benefits here.

 The Update Process

 Looker-Hosted and Hosted On-Premises

 The ownership of the update process and the process itself varies by what option you’ve chosen for hosting your instance of Looker.
 Full details below, but TL;DR: If you’re hosted by Looker, we’ll take care of the update process.
 If you host your instance of Looker, we’ll provide you instructions so you can perform the update.

 Updates for Looker-Hosted Instances